APNA Online Learning

-Create processes to manage patient appointments and reminders
+Create processes to manage patient recalls and reminders

 Understand your data-management and privacy obligations